 The same holds true when it comes to the metabolism.
 "Metabolic rate is not set.
-You can 'reset' your metabolism by eating certain foods and supplements or by working out and building muscle," says Amy Shapiro, MS, RD, CDN, founder and director of Real Nutrition NYC.
+You can 'reset' your metabolism by eating certain foods and supplements or by working out and building muscle," says Amy Shapiro.
 Influencing your body to break down food and transform it into energy more efficiently is totally possible.
 Like anything worth doing, it just takes a little effort.
 Keep scrolling to learn the exact steps you can take to reset your metabolism.

 Eat Protein at Every Meal